-The 2024 World Environment Day theme is: accelerating land restoration, drought resilience and desertification progress.
+The 2025 World Environment Day theme is: ending plastic pollution.

 SER is also a Global Partner on the UN Decade on Ecosystem Restoration.
 The UN Decade encourages everyone to help reverse the degradation of ecosystems on every continent.
 This can help to end poverty, combat climate change, and prevent mass extinction.
 It will only succeed if we all play a part.